Elections of State Board of Education (SBE)

 Information about the State Board of Education (SBE).

-SBE board members are elected by each current member of a public school board of directors (school board members) within the applicable region (western or eastern).
+SBE board members are elected to a four-year term by each current member of a public school board of directors (school board members) within the applicable region (western or eastern).
 Votes are weighted based on student enrollment of the elector’s school district.
 The electoral vote (weighted vote) will be indicated on each ballot.
+Please see SBE for information on current boardmember terms.

 Candidates for election must be a resident of the region represented by the position.